 - The game is in excellent condition, meaning it is housed in the original box, there are no tears or rips in the box or in any of the components, the game is not missing any components, and the rule book is in tact, not ripped or torn, and in the box.
 Dinged and dented games may be accepted; however, we reserve the right to lower the amount of store credit given for a dinged and dented game.

 - We do not accept legacy games that have already been played, as altered game boards and missing/ripped components would be in violation of criteria #2.

 - We will accept out of print games as long as they meet criteria #1-3.

 We reserve the right to determine the amount of store credit we will award after examination of the game(s) you are donating.
-Generally, we will award store credit in the amount of the lowest find-able price, up to $20 per game exchanged.
+Generally, we will award store credit in the amount of the lowest find-able price, up to $20 per game exchanged, up to $100 max in store credit.
 More information on how the lowest find-able price is calculated can be found below.